tatumio/tatum-php/docs/Api/VirtualCurrencyApi.md

 Destroy supply of virtual currency

-<h4>2 credits per API call.</h4><br/> <p>Destroy supply of virtual currency linked on the given accountId.
-Method decreases the total supply of the currency.<br/> This method creates Ledger transaction with operationType REVOKE with undefined counterAccountId.</p>
+<h4>2 credits per API call.</h4>

+ Destroy supply of virtual currency linked on the given accountId.
+Method decreases the total supply of the currency.

+ This method creates Ledger transaction with operationType REVOKE with undefined counterAccountId.

 ### Example